 Since that time in the fall of 2002, this has been my online moniker.

-In addition to the online persona he graced me with twenty years ago, Francisco has also produced both of the logos I've used on this site.
+In addition to the online persona he graced me with over twenty years ago, Francisco has also produced both of the logos I've used on the sites which have born this moniker.
 He took my rough sketches and turned them into designs which far exceeded my original ideas.
 The use of the shark, the OG "retro fish", in this latest version was inspired, and I cannot thank him enough for all he's done for me in this regard.

 Your best bet is to reach out to me on Twitter or Mastodon.
 You can send an email to the shortened version of my first name (see above) at this domain.
 If you are a fellow Micro.blog user, you can hit me up there as well.